 In 2017 our expenditure on running the church was a little under £200,000.

 If you would like to give to the work of the church regularly by standing order please ask a member of the Welcome Team for a form.
 If you are a taxpayer and are able, it would increase your giving if you complete a gift aid form.
 Again, ask a member of the Welcome Team or contact the church office.

 Gifts for the running of the church can also be given through the “post box” slot on the foyer.

 Gifts for the church should not be put into the red bags used to take up offerings in services.

 If you want to know more about regular giving or how the church is financed, please contact Derek Witt, our Deacon for Finance.

-In addition to the above two methods of monetary giving, we also collect good quality non-perishable goods for the Besom in Camberley.
+In addition to monetary giving, we also collect good quality non-perishable goods for the Besom in Camberley.
 The Besom is a nationwide charity which provides food, baby packs and household starter packs to families and single people who have been homeless.
 All donations can be left in the box marked for the purpose in the foyer.